Bullseye-0xD4763/Auto-OS/README.md

 # Auto-OS
 A script desgined to automate linux OS hardening tasks.
-Currently in version 1.5
+Version 1.5

 ```bash
 It currently performs these operations: